 Olney also says that the White Sox, Rangers, and Astros are the front runners in that update.
 Tim Dierkes of MLBTR profiled Abreu yesterday, and predicted a six year, $54 M deal.
 Obviously this would trump that deal, although it would be interesting to hear how many years the $70 M deal is for.
 If it's a six year deal, then Abreu would be in line to receive a little over $11.5 M per year.

 The Pirates would have the money to sign Abreu, but we don't know what their level of interest is.
 So far we've only heard that they've checked on him, but they haven't been mentioned as one of the top teams going after him.
-The MLBTR article says that teams are split on Abreu, with some doubting his ability to hit in the majors.
-It’s entirely possible that the Pirates are one of those teams.
+The MLBTR article s...

 This content is for Pirates Prospects subscribers only.
 Subscribers get access to all of our daily articles on the Pirates and their minor league system, with live coverage throughout the system on a daily basis.
-Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide -- a book that features profiles on every prospect in the system.
+Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide.
 We also have a promotion with DraftKings where you can get a FREE one-year subscription to the site by signing up as a new DraftKings customer and making a $5 minimum deposit.
-Subscribe today for our full playoff coverage, and all of our daily coverage of the Pirates' system.
+Subscribe today to access all of our daily coverage of the Pirates' system.

 If you're already a member, you can log in below.
 If you think you're receiving this message in error, please e-mail firstname.lastname@example.org.